ozfortress/ozfortress_docs/docs/rules/global.md

 The intention of exploiting any aspect of the game for an unfair advantage, whether they are explicitly listed or not, is prohibited.
 We consider there to be two categories of exploits; **Game Modification exploits** and **Game Mechanic exploits**.
 Game Modification exploitation is the act of modifying game files (and typically bypassing sv_pure 2) to gain an unfair advantage.
 Game Mechanic exploitation is typically engine exploits, bugs, or abuse of unattended gameplay features that are outside the scope of competitive fairness and play.

 ### 6.1.1.
 Game Modification
 This is commonly treated as akin to cheating when malicious, as it is direct game file manipulation to gain an unfair advantage.
-Any listed item not explicitly stated as allowed is prohibited.
+Any item not explicitly stated as allowed is prohibited.

 #### Explicitly Prohibited Game Modification
 + Using scripts/macros that allow you to bypass movement or engine restrictions.